AdobeDocs/experience-manager-cloud-service.ja-JP/help/forms/aem-forms-cloud-service-communications-introduction.md

 Communications APIs can create separate documents for each record within an XML batch data source.
 The APIs can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you instruct the APIs to create a separate document for each record (for example, PDF documents).
 As a result, the APIs generate ten PDF documents.

 The following illustration also shows Communications APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the APIs to create a single PDF document that contains all data records.
-In this situation, the APIs generate one document that contains all of the records.
+In this situation, the APIs generate one document that contains all the records.

 The following illustration shows Communications APIs processing an XML data file that con tains multiple records.
 Assume that you instruct the Communications APIs to create a separate PDF document for each data record.
 In this situation, the APIs generates a separate PDF document for each data record.